mosip/vc-verifier/vc-verifier/kotlin/README.md

 For other unknown  exceptions, error code will be `ERR_GENERIC`

 ### Verify the VC Signature
 - Once Validation is completed, Library verifies the signature with method `verify(credential, format)` which accepts credential and format.
-- format can `mso_mdoc` or `ldp_vc`
+- format is either `mso_mdoc` or `ldp_vc`
-- credential will be VC Json String.
+- credential is VC Json String.

 ##### Verification Result on Success
 - On Verification success, result will returned as,